Shmath64/Vault1/Fall 2024/CPS393 C and Unix/L13-10-30 (Catchup).md

 	//X=&i IS permitted but local change only
 }
 ```
 "Any change a function makes to its arguments are local only"

+Although in C it's always **call-by-reference**,
 We can get **call-by-reference**-like behaviour by passing the address (`&`) and then using `*` to **dereference** and modify the data.
 Note that `a == *&a` ("a is the same as dereferenced address at a")